 Mining is a focus of the reform agenda, and a review of mining contracts is being undertaken.
 The government is considering establishing a diamond-cutting and polishing industry in order to add value to exports.
 The fiscal contribution of the extractive sector is still limited.
-From 2006 to 2010, the average annual revenues from the sector is around 7 US $ million.
-The most recent EITI report reveals that Sierra Leoneans receive around 1 US $ per capita in fiscal revenues annually from the extractive sector.
+From 2006 to 2010, the average annual revenues from the sector is around US $7 million.
+The most recent EITI Report reveals that Sierra Leoneans receive around US $1 per capita in fiscal revenues annually from the extractive sector.

 The Board on 26 February 2013 suspended Sierra Leone.
-The Board also recognised the significant process achieved and asked SL to complete four remedial actions.
+The Board also recognised the significant process achieved and asked Sierra Leone to complete four remedial actions.
 The suspension will be lifted if the Board is content that the remedial actions are satisfactorily completed.
-If suspension is in effect beyond 25 February 2014, the Board will consider delisting.
+If suspension is in effect beyond 27 February 2014, the Board will consider delisting.
 Completing the remedial actions could be challenging if swift action is not taken in coming weeks, including ensuring all material payments and revenues are covered.

 These corrective actions could be addressed by publishing a supplementary 2010 EITI Report, or through the 2011 EITI Report to be published before 31 December 2013.